Canada's Balance of International Payments

 The data from the various sources are integrated to produce estimates of the value of the international transactions, then results of the double entry accounting system are confronted leading to estimate adjustments; finally the statistical discrepancy (net errors and omissions) is the net unobserved inflow or outflow needed to balance the accounts.

-Aggregate level estimates from the balance of payments are compared with the National Economic Account Financial Account and Income and Expenditure Accounts.
+Aggregate level estimates from the balance of payments are compared with the National Economic and Financial Accounts and Income and Expenditure Accounts.
 When data at the macro level appear suspicious, micro components of the suspicious macro results are examined for possible entry errors or erroneous imputation.
 Respondents are contacted if necessary.

 Canada and the United States, largely because of their extensive commercial ties, have been comparing the bilateral Current Account of their balance of payments since 1970.
 In a significant number of cases, the reconciliation has resulted in revisions of values and exchange of data.